Contracts and negotiations

 If you are not given a written tenancy agreement, you need to ensure you're clear on what terms the property is being offered on - and ask for a written copy of these arrangements.

-If you’re moving into resident landlord accommodation, there may be certain house rules you’ll need to check, such as use of the phone, visitors, meal times and curfew.
+If you’re moving into resident landlord accommodation as a lodger, there may be certain house rules you’ll need to check, such as use of the phone, visitors, meal times and curfew.

 Types of tenancy agreement